 Students applying to the Science Teacher Education Program should have a 3.0 GPA.
-You must be graduating at the end of Spring Quarter 2018.
+You must be graduating at the end of Spring Quarter 2025.

-For SAT, ACT, or AP test scores to be used in lieu of the CBEST, please email firstname.lastname@example.org with a copy of your score report.
+As part of your application, please email a copy of any score reports or proof of registration for tests to email@example.com.
+For SAT, ACT, or AP test scores to be used in lieu of the CBEST, please email firstname.lastname@example.org with a copy of your score report(s).
 See State of California Commission on Teaching Credentialing “Basic Skills Requirement” for equivalent scores needed to satisfy the requirement.